obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

                     'BW.UH4..SHZ']}]

 With these settings the coincidence trigger reports three events.
 For each (possible) event the start time and duration is provided.
-Furthermore, a list of station names and trace IDs is provided, ordered by the time the stations triggered.
+Furthermore, a list of station names and trace IDs is provided, ordered by the time the stations have triggered, which can give a first rough idea of the possible event location.
 We can request additional information by specifying ``details=True``:

     >>> st2 = st.copy()
     >>> trig = coincidenceTrigger("recstalta", 3.5, 1, st2, 3, sta=0.5, lta=10,